-/npt NoPartTable=0x10000

-Place under the [HDx] section
+/npt NoPartTable=0x10000 Place under the [HDx] section

-Les this personneter to tall image for DOC to treat the calested drive as a drive that

-Use this parameter to tell Image for DOS to treat the selected drive as a drive that doesn't use a partition table.
+Use this parameter to tell Image for Windows to treat the selected drive as a drive that doesn't use a partition table.
 If you use this option on the command line, you must place it before the /d option.
 It stays in effect until you disable it using /npt:0.
 You may want to disable this option if you use additional options to select a device/partition such as the /f:0@0x1:\filename option.
 Note that the .ini file value is not used on command-line based operations.

-Default if omitted: Image for DOS treats the selected drive as a drive that uses a partition table.
+Default if omitted: Image for Windows treats the selected drive as a drive that uses a partition table.

-/anpt AssumeNoPartTable=0x40000

-Place under the [HDx] section
+/anpt AssumeNoPartTable=0x40000 Place under the [HDx] section

-Use this parameter to tell Image for DOS to treat the selected drive as a drive that

-Use this parameter to tell Image for DOS to treat the selected drive as a drive that doesn't use a partition table only if the first sector on the drive is all zeros.
+Use this parameter to tell Image for Windows to treat the selected drive as a drive that doesn't use a partition table only if the first sector on the drive is all zeros.
 If you use this option on the command line, you must place it before the device is specified.
 Note that the .ini file value is not used on command-line based operations.

-Default if omitted: Image for DOS treats the selected drive as a drive that uses a partition table.
+Default if omitted: Image for Windows treats the selected drive as a drive that uses a partition table.